Building in Public

 What if I was the marketplace?

-I went back to my apartment and mapped the whole thing out.
-The infrastructure, everything.
+I walked back to the apartment and mapped the whole thing out.
+The infrastructure.
+Everything.

-Within weeks, I had my first clients.
-Within months, I had a real business.
-That business became myoProcess (which makes me now $192,000/month as of this writing).
+Within weeks I had my first clients.
+Within months I had a real business.
+That business became myoProcess — $192K MRR as of this writing. $2M/yr.

-It's: Will you take the worst thing that happened to you and turn it into a framework?
+It is whether you can take the thing that broke you and turn it into a framework.